-Ott / Another Paradigmatic Ceramic
+Ott: Another Paradigmatic Ceramic

-In this process, various ground pollutions are caused by chemical and toxic particles resulting from some glazings.
-Technically, the clay itself is reusable as chamotte, powder of baked clay.
+In this process, various ground pollution is caused by chemical and toxic particles resulting from some glazings.
+Technically, the clay itself is reusable as chamotte, a powder of baked clay.
 Glassy ingredients of glazing complicate ceramic recycling.
 Because when they are baked as one, they fuse together.
-Then the earth is not pure anymore.
+Then the earth is no longer ''pure'.

-We have broken OTT pieces.
+We have broken ott pieces of material

-4. Firing just 1 time for high bisque (in this process the resin material, Ott, evaporates when it's exposed to a high temperature of around 900 degrees. so we only see and have pure clay shape)
+4. Firing just 1 time for high bisque (in this process the resin material, ott, evaporates when it's exposed to a high temperature of around 900 degrees. so we only see and have pure clay shape)

-5. Applying Ott again as alternative glazing.
+5. Applyott again as alternative glazing.

-Repetition of these steps.
+Repetition of these steps